5 Remedies to Treat Constipation

 Salads are easy.
 Toss in whatever you have on hand; fresh baby spinach topped with fresh or dried fruits.

 Pineapple slices tossed on a bed of spinach with some nuts, with grilled chicken dressed in olive oil or lime juice makes a delicious meal.
 And remember, eating raw foods promotes healthy digestive enzymes and makes the digestive process easier on your system.
 If you can, eat tomatoes, onions and green bell peppers raw, as well.

 And how about a tall glass of cool beet juice?
 Or artichokes dressed in oil and vinegar?
 There are many tasty and simple recipes that can help you target your digestive problems.

 Keep in mind that you want to avoid foods that absorb water, robbing it from your system (astringents).
 Instead replace them with digestive aides (apples, bananas and pears).

 See also: 7 Reasons to Add Beet Juice to Your Diet

 4. Don’t be afraid of bread

 Ideally, you should be eating whole grain breads.
 Avoid white bread, since they are often baked with added grease and refined flour.
-The most recommended is bread made of oats, preferably rye, that contains healthy fats and can help you go to the bathroom.
+Our recommendation is bread made of oats, preferably rye, that contains healthy fats and can help you go to the bathroom easier.